Who Are We?

 Learning for Sustainability is the umbrella term for sustainable development education, outdoor learning, global citizenship and social welfare.
 As you can see from the word cloud this encompasses a wide range of themes and approaches across all forms of education – formal and non formal.

-We empower our members to work together to deliver Learning for Sustainability (LfS) across all aspects of learning, to strengthen the understanding of LfS and to advance the practice of LfS so that it reaches its full potential across Scotland.
+We work with our members to support and enable the co-facilitation and co-delivery of Learning for Sustainability (LfS) across all aspects of learning, to strengthen the understanding of LfS and to advance the practice of LfS so that it reaches its full potential across Scotland.
+To enable this, we:

 Work Plans & Reports